 Niles: Yeah.
 I mean, that is also the million dollar question, because I think it goes way, way back, and it goes into how these institutions were designed and erected and what the purpose of those institutions was.
-And I think we’re in a moment of deep, deep rupture and reckoning in the U.S., and you cannot and should not be literally given a microphone about maternity care in the U.S. and not talk about the absolute disrespect that has been laid to bare on Black women, Indigenous women, women of color, immigrant women, refugee women.
+And I think we’re in a moment of deep, deep rupture and reckoning in the U.S., and you cannot and should not be literally given a microphone about maternity care in the U.S. and not talk about the absolute disrespect that has been laid to bear on Black women, Indigenous women, women of color, immigrant women, refugee women.
 What we’re seeing right now, the news reports of forced sterilization.
 This is not new for those of us who have been in the work.
 This has been happening since the birth of this country, since the colonization of this country.
 A woman’s womb has been a commodity.
 It’s a place to make money.
 It’s a place to produce workers.
 It’s a place to increase your investment, grow your wealth.

 So, I think it’s more than just the episode of care.
 It’s all the pipelines that come into care.
 Insurance, public health infrastructure, the workforce pipeline, the nursing education, medical education.
 It is just an absolute maze of what has been created to exclude people, and now we’re at a point where particularly public health systems, because that’s my interest, where the predominant people who are going into that care are marginalized and minoritized people, and we’re trying to use the same systems that were used to exclude them, and so what ends up happening is people come out of that system broken, and hurt, and harmed, and then we scratch our heads and we wonder why, you know?

 Lozada: At every point of the discussion that we’re having, at every point we find barriers of access.
 Barriers of access determined by the systems, determined by the power plays, determined by the hierarchy within the system, and I also want to talk about that, because I know… I know.
 I definitely know the power of midwives and how the midwifery model of care compared to a technocratic model of care makes a huge difference in these outcomes of feeling you have a better experience.
-Not just that at the moment that you left the hospital, you and your baby were healthy.
-But what I think doesn’t get talked about as much is also all the other players and how they structure, and how that hierarchy, that power system that you talked about gets perpetuated for the people, and violently so for the people that are in the system trying to provide care
+Not just that at the moment that you left the hospital, you and your baby were healthy, but longer term.
+But what I think doesn’t get talked about as much is also all the other players and how they structure, and how that hierarchy, that power system that you talked about gets perpetuated for the people— and violently so— for the people that are in the system trying to provide care